modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 ## <a name="working-with-models-and-streams"></a>Working with Models and Streams

-FastScore is a streaming analytic engine: its core functionality is to read in records from a data stream, score them, and output that score to another data stream.
+FastScore leverages a set of lightweight, but powerful abstractions to allow the deployment, monitoring, and management of models across frameworks, languages, platforms, and environments.
+These abstractions fundamentally allow models to read in records from a data stream, score them, and output that score to another data stream.
 As such, running any model consists of three steps:

 1. Loading models, streams, schemas, and sensors
 3. Setting Engine parameters